Baines Timeline

 1887 1st series fan-shaped card, medium half-lion, half-unicorn, 'football cards' reg. #80607, 72 Carlisle.

-1887 largest shield (Richardson-style), advertising Good Morning Pears Soap back, no address, Baines Litho Manningham. uch cards were used into the late 1890's with later addresses and various backs.
+1887 largest shield, upturned corners, advertising Good Morning Pears Soap back, no address, Baines Litho Manningham. uch cards were used into the late 1890's with later addresses and various backs.

 Images below : typical 1st, 2nd & 3rd type backs for the 1887-1888 fan-shaped cards.
 Baines' second patent number, 13173, was obtained in late 1887 and it dates later-type fan-shaped cards absolutely.
 See also advertisement variations, below